theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 Second, I am an apolitical person.
 Politics is politics, and given the space I am in, politics has little to do with the realities of our lives.
 Politics today, in general, is a game of rhetoric.

-To make things worse, politics and religion have now gotten married, becoming a dangerous duo.
+To make matters worse, politics and religion have now gotten married, becoming a dangerous duo.

 {{< toc >}}